fronzec/marvel-characters-ms/README.md

 # marvel-characters-ms

-Example ms using spring boot and marvel api, It concist in a remote fetching information to keep a daily sync of data, I'm using spring, scheduler, and mongo as DB.
+Example ms using spring boot and marvel api, It consist in a remote fetching information to keep a daily sync of data, I'm using spring, scheduler, and mongo as DB.

 You can see a web documentation of How-to interact with the service [Here](https://documenter.getpostman.com/view/483767/TW6zFmNd)